-Zucchini Quiche Muffins – 2 Weight Watchers Points Plus Value
+Weight Watchers Zucchini Muffins Are Only 2 Points Plus Value

 I received this recipe in the mail with my monthly Weight Watchers membership card.

-These are so good, I’d make these muffins whether I was on Weight Watchers or not.
+These are so good, I’d make these muffins whether I was on a diet or not.

 Sneak In Zucchini and Nobody Will Know

-To be honest though, you really don’t taste the zucchini in these muffins.
+Honestly though, you really don’t even taste the zucchini in these muffins.

-So if you want to sneak in some veggies to your loved ones with these muffins, they will never know the difference.
+So, if you want to sneak in some veggies to your loved ones with this recipe, they will never know the difference.